Neuroplastic Approach to Brain and Skull Surgery

 Cranioplasty and an embedded neuromodulation device for epilepsy

 Reconstruction and cranioplasty to correct post-neurosurgical temporal hollowing over the left forehead after meningioma removal

 Benefits of the Neuroplastic Approach

 Neurosurgeons are experts when it comes to the brain, but they rarely have training to care for complications of brain surgery that may affect the appearance of the skull and surrounding soft and hard tissues.
-When a neurosurgeon works alongside a craniofacial plastic surgeon, you get the best of both worlds: an effective treatment for your condition and a simultaneous reconstruction of any resulting skull defects.
+When a neurosurgeon works alongside a neuroplastic surgeon, you get the best of both worlds: an effective treatment for your condition and a simultaneous reconstruction of any resulting skull or scalp defects.

-A plastic surgeon can help prevent and correct these and other side effects common after certain types of brain and skull surgery:
+A neuroplastic surgeon can help prevent and correct these and other side effects common after certain types of brain and skull surgery:

 - Visual narrowing of the head at the temples (temporal hallowing)